 The Renaissance castle located on the southern side of Kossuth Square is one of Hungary’s most outstanding monuments, the town’s symbol.

 The ceiling frescoes of the Great Hall were done in 1653.
 The defensive system of Old Italian style bastions that can be seen today was built between 1588 and 1615.
-The ceiling frescoes of the Great Hall were created by Hans Rudolf Miller, while the wall pictures depicting images from the Old Testament were painted by István Dorffmeister in 1769.
-In 1803, the Archduke Ferdinand Estei bought the castle, which was renovated by his successor.
+The ceiling frescoes of the Great Hall were created by Hans Rudolf Miller, while the wall pictures depicting images from the Old Testament were painted by István Dorffmaister in 1769.
+In 1803, Archduke Ferdinand Estei bought the castle, which was renovated by his successor.
 The Renaissance arcade along the eastern wing was walled up.
-On the wing’s upper level corridors were built, so that the castle could be walked around.
+The wing’s upper-level corridors were built so that the castle could be walked around.
 The water was drained from the castle moat, and the present-day bridge was built.
 During the 19th and 20th centuries only minor alterations took place, so even today the castle presents an image of the fortified late Renaissance castles of the 16th-17th centuries.

 Kossuth Square – Town Hall

 It was built on Kossuth Square between 1878-82, and is one of the chief works of the Sárvár architect Lajos Geschrey.

 The Eclectic style building’s balcony, which faces the Main Square, was built in the 20th century. back to the previous page.

 Kossuth Square - Fountain 1.
 March - 31.
 May and 1.
 September - 31.
 October: 20:30 - 20:50 1.
 June - 31.
 August: 21:30 - 21:50 Kossuth Square - Town Hall: Carillon In winter: 11:00, 16:00, 17:45 In summer: 11:00, 16:00, 18:45, 21:00